 Although Stooksbury, who earlier gained relief from the stay, successfully limited some of the Code's protections to Tellico Landing, Tellico Landing later sought to expand the Code's protections from protecting itself to also protect Ross individually.
 On August 22, 2011, Tellico Landing initiated an adversary proceeding against WindRiver seeking to enjoin WindRiver from enforcing against Ross the personal guarantees Ross signed on Tellico Landing's behalf.
 Adversary proceedings, discussed more below, are separate and distinct lawsuits that occur within the forum of bankruptcy court.
 In its complaint, Tellico Landing acknowledged that Ross personally guaranteed Tellico Landing's debt.
-However, Tellico stated that Ross was Tellico Landing's key representative, would "be instrumental in proposing a confirmable plan," and "should be temporarily protected from the lawsuit filed by WindRiver in order to enable him to devote most of his full time and energy to the affairs of Tellico Landing['s]" bankruptcy proceeding.
+However, Tellico Landing stated that Ross was Tellico Landing's key representative, would "be instrumental in proposing a confirmable plan," and "should be temporarily protected from the lawsuit filed by WindRiver in order to enable him to devote most of his full time and energy to the affairs of Tellico Landing['s]" bankruptcy proceeding.111

-C. September: Things Heat Up
+3. September: Things Heat Up

 Tellico Landing needed cash, one thing no business-Chapter 11 debtor or not-can live without.
-Because Tellico was "land-rich and cash-poor," it was going to have to obtain outside financing to have any chance of turning Rarity Pointe around.
-To induce lenders to extend financing to Chapter 11 debtors, the Code provides several measures to provide lenders assurance that they will recoup whatever they loan to a debtor.
-These measures generally give a lender ("DIP financer") various levels of priority over other creditors.
-The most valuable
+Because Tellico Landing was "landrich and cash-poor," it was going to have to obtain outside financing to have any chance of turning Rarity Pointe around.
+To induce lenders to

-Verified Complaint for Injunctive Relief, supra note 82, at 1.
+Verified Complaint for Injunctive Relief, supra note 87, at 1.

-&lt;sup>104 Doron Kenter, What's the Difference Between a Contested Matter and an Adversary Proceeding Anyway?, BANKR.
-BLOG, Feb.
-28, 2014, http://business-financerestructuring.weil.com/executory-contracts/whats-the-difference-between-a-contested-matter-and-an-adversary-proceeding-anyway/.
+Doron Kenter, What's the Difference Between a Contested Matter and an Adversary Proceeding Anyway?, WEIL BANKR.
+BLOG, (Feb.
+28, 2014), http://business-finance-restructuring.weil.com/executory-contracts/whats-the-difference-between-a-contested-matter-and-an-adversary-proceeding-anyway/ (last updated Aug.
+26, 2014).

-&lt;sup>105 Verified Complaint for Injunctive Relief, supra note 82, at 2-3.
+Verified Complaint for Injunctive Relief, supra note 87, at 2-3.

-&lt;sup>106 Verified Complaint for Injunctive Relief, supra note 82, at 3-4.
+Verified Complaint for Injunctive Relief, supra note 87, at 3-4.